huanghuangleoli/ginger/README.md

 ginger
 ======

-This is nodejs + express + mongodb backend.
+This is a nodejs + express + mongodb backend.